specklesystems/speckle-sharp/ConnectorArchicad/README.md

 ### Adding the Connector to ArchiCAD

 You will now need to manually add the add-on from Add-On Manager (Option menu) in Archicad.
-Under "Edit List of Available Add-Ons" press th "Add.." button and browse for the .apx file at `./AddOn/Build/Debug`.
+Under "Edit List of Available Add-Ons" press the "Add.." button and browse for the .apx file at `./AddOn/Build/Debug`.

 ### Launching the Connector